 What is Skool?

-Skool is a course hosting platform with some powerful community features.
 It was created by Sam Ovens in 2019, designed to fill a gap Ovens saw in the marketplace.
-Back then, many community leaders were struggling to moderate Facebook groups, or finding themselves paying high fees for other community and course platforms that were too sophisticated (and complex) for their needs.
+Back then, many community leaders were struggling to moderate Facebook groups or finding themselves paying high fees for other community and course platforms that were too sophisticated (and complex) for their needs.

-Skool was in beta until 2022, and accessible only to a limited number of users.
-Since it launched publicly, its user base has expanded significantly, and it's become popular with course creators who want to build a community around their content.
+Since its full public launch, its user base has expanded significantly, and it's become popular with course creators who want to build a community around their content.

-What Can You Sell on Skool?
+What can you sell on Skool?

 • A course creation tool